Detailed Census

 Expected Results

-• Guidelines on how to fly drones around marine mammals and marine birds with minimal risk of disturbing them.
+• Guidelines on how to fly drones around marine and terrestrial mammals with minimal risk of disturbing them.

 Project Facts